hyperledger/indy-hipe/text/cred-revocation/README.md

 factor times the witness will not equal the accumulator...

 This is handled by requiring accumulator updates to also publish a __witness delta__ as part of the same transaction.
-This tells provers how to adjust their witness (referencing other indexes in the public tails file) to bring it back into harmony with the current value of the accumulator.
-Updating witnesses requires the prover (but not the verifier) to download the tails file.
+This delta tells provers how to adjust their witness (referencing other indexes in the public tails file) to bring it back into harmony with the current value of the accumulator, such that the updated witness times the private factor once again equal the accumulator value.
+If Alice is the prover, and her witness was correct for update 21 of the accumulator, but the accumulator has since changed to version 29, then she needs to fetch deltas 22-29, and apply them to her witness so it is compatible with version 29 of the accumulator.

+This raises the issue of timing.
+How does the prover know which version of the accumulator to test against?
+The latest version is a natural default, but it's highly likely that we'll want to prove, sometimes, that we had a credential that wasn't revoked in the past (e.g., we had a driver's license at the time of an accident, regardless of whether it's been revoked now).
+This is done by expressing an acceptable timeframe (a "freshness criterion") in the proof request.
+The timeframe may be open-ended on one side (e.g., "prove that your credential was still valid any time in the past week").
+The more ambitious the currency goal ("must be true in the last millisecond"), the more burden the proof request places on the prover and on the network in general, so best practice would be to pick something reasonable, taking into account how often a particular issuer updates their revocations.
+There is no point in asking for up-to-the-second proof if an issuer only revokes credentials at the end of every month.

+Note, as well, that a freshness criterion may not match the date of the accumulator.
+If the accumulator was last updated 6 months ago, but the verifier wants up-to-the-minute proof of non-revocation, it is still the 6-month-old version of the accumulator that will be used.
+Both parties can tell that this version is the latest version by querying the ledger.

 Thus, non-revocation is proved by saying to the verifier: "I can show you that I know a collection of factors that, when multiplied together, produce the current value of the accumulator."
+(The prover demonstrates this without revealing the factors using cryptographic commitments; that's too deep in the math for the current discussion.)
 Factoring large numbers in modulator arithmetic is not practical with brute force methods, and revoked indexes are not "in" the accumulator--so the only way a prover could produce such math is if she knows the index of her own credential